YingLiu4203/LearningKivy/Ch05 Events and Properties/Events and Properties.md

 a `Property` instance changes, it calls its observers with two parameters: the `Property`'s widget instance and the changed value.

-A property of a widget is an instance of a `Property` class.
-It is not the Python built-in `property` class that is often used as a decorate `@property`.
+A property of a widget is an instance of the `Property` class.
+It is not the Python built-in `property` class that is often used with the `@property` decorator.
 The `Property` class implements the observer pattern and other special features such as value validation.

 The `Property` class has the following event-related methods: